A. W. Peet: Early life

 Peet was born in New Zealand in 1968.
+As a child, they did both traditionally masculine and traditionally feminine activities, and never fully conformed to gender stereotypes.

 Career

 In 1990, Peet received a Bachelor of Science in physics from the University of Canterbury, and a doctorate in physics from Stanford University in 1994.
 From 1994 to 1997, they worked as a postdoctoral fellow at Princeton University, and as a postdoctoral fellow at the Institute of Theoretical Physics, University of California, Santa Barbara from 1997 to 2000.
 Since 2000, they have been teaching and conducting research as an established professor at the University of Toronto.
 Peet is also an affiliate of the Perimeter Institute for Theoretical Physics.

-Peet debated their fellow University of Toronto colleague, clinical psychologist Jordan Peterson, about gender identities, on Canadian public television on several occasions, garnering significant public attention.

 Personal life

 Peet is non-binary, uses they/them pronouns, and is a New Zealand citizen with a passport using an unspecified gender.
+Peet chose to come out publicly to support queer youth in STEM fields.

+Peet debated their fellow University of Toronto colleague, clinical psychologist Jordan Peterson, about gender identities, on Canadian public television on several occasions, garnering significant public attention.
+After the debate, Peet faced online harassment that negatively impacted their mental health.

+Peet is disabled and experiences chronic pain.

+Since Peet's disabilities make them unable to comfortably carry bags and heavy objects using their arms and shoulders, they found alternative ways to use and access their belongings in electronic forms.